rust-cydonia/project-cydonia/rfcs/query-system.md

 case.

 To allow mutation or ownership of data acquired from a query, the `Steal<T>` type must be used which wraps the returned data of the query.
-The `Steal<T>` type represents immutable, borrowed data, until it's stolen in which it can never be read from again.
+The `Steal` type represents immutable, borrowed data, until it's stolen in which it can never be read from again.
 Queries return pure, "immutable" data and as such simply returning a `Mutex` or any other ADT with interior mutability is disallowed.
-The `Steal<T>` type solves this by disallowing mutation until it can no longer be observed.
+The `Steal` type solves this by disallowing mutation until it can no longer be observed.
 When stealing data using the `steal` method, there are two things you must be sure of:

 - You require ownership of the data
 - The query will never be read from again